CMDR-Squedie/EDConstrDepot/README.md

 - show original request for finished constructions
 - comments/custom names for construction depots and FCs

+The app scans all journals from all game accounts (alts) used on current Windows user account.

+Commodity markets are only updated if you actually visit them (docking is not sufficient).
 The FC commodity market is a bit bugged in E:D as of now so you may have to visit it twice to update properly.

 You can also run the app on a PC tablet next to your main screen (old tablets with Win10 32-bit will do).
 You need to share your ED Saved Games folder for that and use JournalDir option in the .ini file to enter full UNC path.